Down–Kerry Gaelic football rivalry

 The Down-Kerry rivalry is a Gaelic football rivalry between Irish county teams Down and Kerry, who first played each other in 1960.
-It was considered to be one of the biggest rivalries in Gaelic games during the 1960s.
-Down's home ground is Páirc Esler and Kerry's home ground is Fitzgerald Stadium, however, all of their championship meetings have been held at neutral venues, usually Croke Park.
+While Down's home ground is Páirc Esler and Kerry's home ground is Fitzgerald Stadium, all of their championship meetings have been held at neutral venues, usually Croke Park.
+Down won all five championship games, played by the sides, in 1960, 1961, 1968, 1991 and 2010.

-While Kerry have the highest number of Munster titles and Down are fifth on the roll of honour in Ulster, they have also enjoyed success in the All-Ireland Senior Football Championship, having won 42 championship titles between them to date.